thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 When you have 10-20 seconds for each decision, it's important to have a structured decision making process that takes into account the most important information of the hand.

-Offline preparation:
+Before you play, prepare the following offline:

 1. Choose two bet sizes: one "small" bet size (e.g. 1/3 pot) and one "large" bet size (e.g. 2/3 pot).
 Your in-game decisionmaking will just be to decide whether you should check, bet small, or bet large.
+Note that on the river, you can also use the "all-in" sizing, which should be used only if you heavily polarize your betting range (i.e. you have a large nut advantage).

 2. Memorize some preflop charts for single raised pots and 3bet pots.
 This is like knowing your chess openings--you don't want to have to deduce these in real time.

-In the moment, ask yourself the following questions:
+In the moment, ask yourself the following:

 1. (Info Recap) Recap the important information.
 What actions you took, what actions they took, what cards came down, what position you are in (IP or OOP).